Priestley-Centre/SBCM/README.md

 ### Current version

+- [Version 1.1](https://github.com/Priestley-Centre/SBCM/releases/tag/v1.1) The same code as included in the supplementary materials available with the [Rolls, W. and Forster, P., 2020.](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).
+A few minor tweaks to documentation and code formatting

+### Old versions

 - [Version 1.0](https://github.com/Priestley-Centre/SBCM/releases/tag/1.0) The same code as included in the supplementary materials available with the [Rolls, W. and Forster, P., 2020.](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).
 Revised and updated documentation.

-### Old versions

 - [Version 0.9](https://github.com/Priestley-Centre/SBCM/releases/tag/v0.91).
 Pre-release.
 Broadly equivalent to the supplementary materials available with the [Rolls, W. and Forster, P., 2020.](https://iopscience.iop.org/article/10.1088/2515-7620/ab7ff3).